blue-sky-r/keyboard-test/README.md

 Here are few typical ones:
 - buying new keyboard
 - cleaning/repairing/modding existing keyboard
-- non standard keyboard connections like protocol/level converters, drivers, ...
+- non standard keyboard connections like protocol converters, level shifters, drivers, ...

 ### Dependencies
 Despite minimalistic implementation there are following requirements:
 - python 2.x
 - xinput

-_Note: Due to xinput dependency the kbd-tst can run only on linux-like sytems with Xorg_
+_Note: Due to xinput dependency the kbd-tst can run only on linux-like systems with Xorg_

 ### Internals
 Entire kbd-tst implementation is 'xinput test' centered.
 Xinput is executed as a subprocess and output events are